skaae/rbm_toolbox/README.md

 The code in the toolbox is partly based on the DeepLearnToolbox by Rasmus Berg Palm.

-# Settings

-The following section describes different settings for training in the RBM toolbox.
+This README first describes settings in the toolbox.
+Usage examples are given afterwards.
-Refer to `dbncreateopts` for a description of all settings.

 ## Training Objectives
+The toolbox support three different training objectives:

+ * Generative training: optimizes -log(p(x,y))`
+ * Discrminative training: optimizes  `p(y I x)`

+ &#9824

 Training objectives are controlled with:

  * opts.alpha: Controls the weight for generative training.
 1 is pure generative, 0 is pure discriminative, intermediate values are hybrid training